pkiel/notebook/_posts/2023-12-05-RamanPrelimAnalysis.md

 </tbody>
 </table>

-We can now build the twwo calibration curves for these datasets.
-I’ll also build 2 additional calibrations of the MD23 dataset, corrected to match the D17 dataset assuming a systematic error (subtract constant) and an OLS reggression.
+We can now build the two calibration curves for these datasets.
+I’ll also build 2 additional calibrations of the MD23 dataset, corrected to match the D17 dataset assuming a systematic error (subtract constant) and an OLS regression.

 <h5>
 Figure 3.
 Logarithim calibration curves from <strong>A</strong> raw